Skip to content

 end

-1. When a sensitive file is altered, the next 10 seconds will detect and trigger the trigger function, sending the event to the file /var/log/scheck/event.log, adding a row of data, for example:
+1. When a sensitive file is modified, within the next 10 seconds, the change will be detected and the trigger function will be invoked, sending the event to the file /var/log/scheck/event.log, adding a line of data, for example:

 Feedback